-“We are bonding animals.
-We seek to love and be loved
+We are bonding animals who seek to love and be loved

 Couple counseling can help.
 Challenges and obstacles are normal in all marriages.
 But marriages riddled with fighting, yelling, silence, and tension creates a very lonely place.
 Couple counseling provides tools for couples who need to learn to communicate better, decide which problems are solvable and which aren’t, and learn to argue more effectively.
-In marriage, each person brings their own thoughts, beliefs, opinions and personal histories to the relationship.
+In marriage, each person brings their own thoughts, beliefs, opinions, and personal histories to the relationship.
 The very differences that bring us together initially in a relationship may be the very thing that tears us apart as our relationship is no longer new.
 But finding the right therapist is key.

 How Couple Counseling Helps

 “Our earliest relationships create a blueprint for all other relationships throughout our lifetime.”

 Some seek couple counseling to better understand each other and strengthen their emotional connection.
 Others strive to rebuild a marriage they feel is otherwise broken and devoid of emotional, spiritual, and physical intimacy and connection.
 Couple counseling can help couples in all types of intimate partnerships.

 Partners are hurting when they reach our office.
 They are desperately looking to improve a distressed and despairing relationship that usually doesn’t feel like a partnership.
 Many seek marriage counseling to address many specific issues, including: